appbaseio/Docs/content/docs/search/script/gettingstarted.md

 }
 ```

-## How to define script?
+## How to define a script?
-### Pre-Request script
+### Request script

-A pre-request script can be used to modify the incoming request or perform a side effect (for e.g. send reports to analytics) before the final request is made to Elasticsearch.
+A request script can be used to modify the incoming request or perform a side effect (for e.g. send reports to analytics) before the final request is made to Elasticsearch.

-Pre-request script must implement the following function:
+request script must implement the following function:

 ```ts
     function handleRequest() {